Written by Erin Dague and Ashley Toler

 Whether you send a bag of a fantastic blend, grab a case of K cups, or email them a gift from Starbucks — coffee is the way to go.
 Keep them caffeinated so they can keep changing the world.

 If tea or coffee isn’t their jam, maybe a creamy cup of cocoa is.
-Cocoa bombs are all the rage right now, and we have already compiled a list of the best places to get them locally.
+Cocoa bombs are all the rage right now, and you can support a local business in the process of supporting your child’s teacher.

 A Comfy Blanket

 Help your teacher stay cozy with a comfy blanket or throw to snuggle up under after a long day.
 The weather outside may be frightful, but a nice blanket is so delightful to the teacher in your life!

 A bouquet is one of my kids’ favorite things to give to their teachers.
 It never fails that they beam with pride and instantly become slightly bashful at the reception fresh flowers receive.

 Can’t stand the idea of purchasing flowers that are going to wilt?
 Hold on to hope that your child’s teacher has a bit of a green thumb and send in a potted plant.
 Make it personal and decorate the pot.
 Some of our favorite ways are with poured paint or your child’s handprints, with the message “Thanks for helping me grow!”